NHA Continues Afforestation Campaign Along Its Network - UrduPoint

 NHA Continues Afforestation Campaign Along Its Network

-As per vision of Prime Minister Imran Khan and on the directive of Federal Minister for Communications and Postal Services Murad Saeed, the NHA would continue afforestation campaign along its network, said a press release issued here Friday.
+As per vision of Prime Minister Imran Khan and on the directive of Federal Minister for Communications and Postal Services Murad Saeed, the NHA would continue afforestation campaign along its network, said a press release.

 To this effect, the Federal Minister for Planning and Development Asad Umar planted a tree on the invitation of the NHA Rawalpindi Maintenance Unit, in Punjab North Region.